 'Captain Phillips' torn from the headlines, but tells an old story

-Tom Hanks and his wife Rita Wilson arrive for the European premiere of "Captain Phillips" in London
+Actor Tom Hanks and his wife Rita Wilson arrive for the European premiere of "Captain Phillips", on the opening night of the London Film Festival, at the Odeon Leicester Square, in central London

 By Patricia Zengerle

 WASHINGTON (Reuters) - Paul Greengrass' new thriller, "Captain Phillips," is torn from the headlines, but the British director sees the story of an American ship captain's ordeal with Somali pirates as a timeless tale of poverty-stricken criminals and a run-in with the law.

 "These young men get involved for the same reason that young men got involved in organized crime in the major cities of America in the '20s and '30s ... or Britain's highwaymen in the 18th century," Greengrass said in an interview.